syedaffanhamdani/cs-jokes/ReadMe.md

 – Why?
 – Because we don’t write tests.

-Amount of logging in production code is inversely prootial to number of tests writte
+The amount of logging in production code is inversely proportional to the number of tests written

 # Complicated but Simple: